What is Direct Neurofeedback Therapy?

 Everyone (kids too!)
 But particularly those living with:

 - brain injury (TBI, concussion), including brain fog, disorientation, lack of clarity, focus or attention, emotional control

 - ADD and ADHD, or other causes of poor concentration and focus

 - anxiety, depression and other mental health

-- insomnia or poor sleep
+- poor sleep

-- headaches, including migraine, cluster, and tension
+headaches, including migraine, cluster, and tension

 - autism spectrum, including Asperger’s Syndrome

 - PTSD/PTSS (post-traumatic stress disorder/spectrum)

 After your first few treatments, you may notice improvements for a few hours or a few days at a time.
 As you continue with treatment, you will notice these improvements last for longer periods.
 Typically it takes about 15 to 20 sessions before things start to really stick, but once they are stuck they are not going anywhere!
 Further treatment is often unnecessary, though occasionally someone needs a “booster” — and we can help with that!